Masa Saito

 Saito joined the World Wrestling Federation (WWF) in 1981, where he teamed with Mr. Fuji to hold the World Tag Team Championship twice and would claim the nickname "Chopstick Charlie".
 In Japan, he wrestled for both top leagues, All Japan Pro Wrestling (AJPW) and New Japan Pro-Wrestling (NJPW).
-He wrestled Antonio Inoki across Ganryujima island for over two hours.
+He wrestled Antonio Inoki across Ganryujima island for over two hours in 1987.

-Saito was imprisoned for two years in the mid-1980s for physically assaulting police officers in Waukesha, following an accusation of vandalism against his friend Ken Patera.
+Saito was imprisoned in the United States for two years in the mid-1980s for physically assaulting police officers in Waukesha, Wisconsin, following an accusation of vandalism against his friend Ken Patera.

 Amateur wrestling career

 Saito competed in freestyle wrestling for Japan in the 1964 Summer Olympics, placing seventh.

 Professional wrestling career

 Early career (1965–1968)

-Saito began his pro wrestling career in 1965 and quickly established himself in both Japan and the United States.
+Recruited to the professional game along with fellow Olympian Koji Sugiyama, Saito began his pro wrestling career in 1965 and quickly established himself in both Japan and the United States.
 Nicknamed "Mr. Torture" for his punishing and sadistic style, Saito held numerous titles while wrestling in North America and Japan.